andreilus2018/walleologie_fd/README.md

 # Flying Device
-Code for flying device and it's remote control, which using Iskra Nano Pro and nRF24L01.
+Code for flying device and it's remote control, which using Arduino Nano and nRF24L01.

 Connections: